cgiffard/Captionator/README.markdown

 Captionator
 ===========

-**Simple closed-captioning polyfill for HTML5**
+**Simple closed-captioning polyfill for HTML5.
+Less than 5KB when gzipped! **

 **Implements WHATWG TimedTextTrack Specification!
-Works in Firefox 3+, IE9, Safari 4+, Chrome, Opera 11... basically any browser which supports HTML5 Video!**
+Works in Firefox 3.5+, IE9, Safari 4+, Chrome, Opera 11... basically any browser which supports HTML5 Video!**

 This basic polyfill aims to add support for the HTML5 video `<track>` element.